‘Show goodness to those of true of heart.’ (4)

 Psalm 45 reminded us that the sceptre or hallmark of divine rule is that of equity.
 Here is the other side of the coin: “The sceptre of the wicked shall never rest upon the land allotted to the just … so that the just shall not stretch out their hands to do wrong.”
 (3) This again suggests that those seeking goodness will enjoy protection, like Jerusalem’s hills, from the deleterious influences of unjust society, culture or leadership.

 The refrain in New Century Hymnal uses the rather unconvincing ‘Show your goodness, O God to those who are good’.
-(4) This ill suits South Woden’s egalitarian leanings, especially when used as a lone statement without the next verse: ‘As for those who turn aside to crooked ways, God will lead them away with the evildoers.’
+(4) This may ill suits those with egalitarian leanings, especially when used as a lone statement without the next verse: ‘As for those who turn aside to crooked ways, God will lead them away with the evildoers.’

 This blog, too, has consistently observed the golden threads of justice and equity flowing through the Psalter.
 Any sense of exceptionalism is viewed warily.
 Certainly, though, those who are open to equitable love are more amenable to wise guidance in moral choices.
 Around both verses hangs a whiff of self-fulfilling prophesy.
 In sum, however, the psalm is clearly encouraging ascent to holiness.